 How about avoiding to create bubbles in the first place?
 Because after all only insiders and their connections really profit from the boom-bust cycles.
 They know when to get in and out.
 The hardship is for 85% of population, which is always taken for a ride.

-A bubble-free economy – and thus with no bust – would lead to a zero economic sum game, with no losers nor winner because people would then cooperate a lot more instead of senselessly competing at their own expenses.
-Passion about what one does would then be seen a the only real currency, and passions would complete one another to the point that need for money would gradually disappear.
+A bubble-free economy – and thus with no bust – would lead to a zero economic sum game, with no losers nor winners because people would then cooperate a lot more instead of senselessly competing at their own expenses.
+Passion about what one does would then be seen a the only real currency, and passions would complete one another to the point that the need for money would gradually vanish.

 But first: how ready are people to let go their dreams of big mansion and fancy sport cars, understand that government and corporate borrowing is detrimental to their health, that monetary competition does not and will never work for humans, that wealth cannot be created nor destroyed but merely changes hands, that seeking to get rich is but a hypnotic mantra requiring society being dumbed down?